codenvy/codenvy/DOCS.md

 ### HTTP/S
+Currently not supported in this version.
+In progress.
 By default Codenvy runs over HTTP as this is simplest to install.
 You can switch to HTTPS at any time.

 There are two requirements for configuring HTTP/S:
 1. You must bind Codenvy to a valid DNS name.
 The HTTP mode of Codenvy allows us to operate over IP addresses.
 HTTP/S requires certificates that are bound to a DNS entries that you purchase from a DNS provider.
 2. A valid SSL certificate.

 TODO: [https://codenvy.readme.io/v5.0/docs/security](https://codenvy.readme.io/v5.0/docs/security)